nothinglabs/openmelt2/antweight_reference_platform/readme.md

 <img src="../media/motor_shaft.jpg" alt="drawing" width="600"/>
 <p>Worn motor showing ~2mm play in shaft</p></div>

-A modification that seems to help with this problem is placing a 3.2mm plastic washer on the rear-end of the shaft - and then soldering a metal 3.2mm washer on top of it to sandwich it in place.
+A modification that seems to help with this problem is placing a 3.2mm inner-diameter plastic washer on the rear-end of the shaft - and then soldering a metal 3.2mm inner-diameter washer on top of it to sandwich it in place.

 <div align="center">
 <img src="../media/motor_hack.jpg" alt="drawing" width="400"/>